-8 Core Emotions – Can I Express Them?
+8 Core Emotions – How Do I Express Them?

 The recent special edition of Time (July 2019) titled Mental Health: A New Understanding was a breath of fresh air for the work we are doing at R1 Learning.
 In the article “Finding the Right Words” (subtitled “language takes the stage as researchers strive to understand how we think about what we feel”), David Bjerklie shares some of the latest work by Tim Lomas of the University of East London.
 According to Lomas, “When we can describe our feelings with precision, it gives us information we can act on.”
 This is precisely the fundamental and useful thinking made concrete in our latest Discovery Cards product: Emotions & Feelings.